-Absence or late arrival also disrupts daily routines and teaching and so may affect the learning of others in the same class.
+Absence or late arrival also disrupts teaching routines and so may affect the learning of others in the same class.

 Government research shows a direct link between attendance and attainment and good attenders also make better progress socially, learn to work with others, and are better prepared for the transition to secondary school and, eventually, higher education, training and employment.